 To view the generated file, tcex47.wrl, install a WRML (Wirtual Reality Modelling Language) viewer to the web browser.
-WRML viewers can be downloaded from various sites, e.g. www.parallelgraphics.com or www.sim.no.

 Examples Using Functions and Variables

 The commands are described in the Thermo-Calc Console Mode Command Reference.
 All the links are to that guide (unless indicated otherwise), which is part of this documentation set.
 Or use the online help to navigate more easily.